 The fire marshal is investigating the incident.
 He also warned of the hazards of fireworks.
 The Centers for Disease Control and Prevention (CDC) reports that there were over 10,000 people treated in emergency rooms in 2005 for firework injuries.
 Approximately 60 percent of firework injuries occur in the month before and after July Fourth.

-Fireworks are illegal in Maryland, unless they are part of a public display for which the state fire marshal grants a permit.
+Fireworks are illegal in Maryland unless they are part of a public display for which the state fire marshal grants a permit.
+For more information contact our office today.

 Approved by attorney Justin Beall